Skip to content

 4 core markers: a (subject), i (verb), e (direct object), u (indirect object)

-Flexible word order: markers show role
+Flexible word meaning and order: markers show role

 Simple negation: add -um to any word